Pharma would seemingly best biotech in any competition. A few CEOs explain why it left the honor of “The First Gene Therapy” to biotech.

-On July 20, 2012, the world’s first gene therapy, Glybera, received marketing authorization from the EMA.
+On July 20, 2012, the western world’s first gene therapy, Glybera, received marketing authorization from the EMA.
 The treatment was designed and developed by uniQure as one-off treatment for Lipoprotein Lipase Deficiency (LPLD), a rare hereditary disorder that can lead to acute pancreatitis.
 In the clinic, Glybera successfully reduced fat levels in the blood of nearly all patients in clinical trials, an effect that proved durable over a long period of time.

 Pharmas usually snap up innovative therapies like Glybera before they reach the market, but in this case, biotech carried the first gene therapy ever across the finish line.
 Biotech plays the underdog, since it is outmatched by pharma in just about every resource imaginable — except innovation.